Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 Results:     A = Error code (0=> no error)
 ```

 This function writes sectors directly to a drive.
-Unlike _WRABS, this function is able to write sectors regardless of the filesystem viewed through the drive (FAT12, FAT16 or an unknown filesystem), and even when there is no filesystem at all.
+Unlike `_WRABS`, this function is able to write sectors regardless of the filesystem viewed through the drive (FAT12, FAT16 or an unknown filesystem), and even when there is no filesystem at all.

 The sectors will be written from the current disk transfer address.
 Any disk error will be reported by the system in the usual way.